 Know What’s Included In The Inspection

-Before hiring a property inspector in the Detroit area, you’ll want to make sure you know what is included in the inspection.
+Before hiring a property inspector in the Southeast Michigan area, you’ll want to make sure you know what is included in the inspection.
 Ask questions up front as some inspectors may not look at things you are expecting them to such as a chimney or roof.
 If this is the case, you may want to hire another inspector or look into hiring a specialty inspector for the job.

 Your inspector should understand your business and the goals you wish to achieve.
 They need to know how to find the big stuff that is going to kill your ROI.
 As an investor, you likely know enough to catch many of the small repairs on your own.
 It’s the bigger problems, and the things not always visible at first glance, that tend to get you in the long run.